 F1 Generation

-An F1 Goldendoodle is the name given to puppies with one purebred Golden Retriever parent and one purebred Standard Poodle parent.
+An F1 Goldendoodle is the designation given to puppies with one purebred Golden Retriever parent and one purebred Standard Poodle parent.
 They are first-generation Goldendoodles and are 50% Poodle, 50% Golden Retriever.
 When many people think of the most memorable traits of a Goldendoodle, they are usually thinking of an F1 Goldendoodle puppy.
 Although they are more hypoallergenic than a regular Golden Retriever thanks to their Poodle parent, these first-generation puppies still shed a bit, so they are good if someone in your home only has light pet allergies.

 F1b Generation